isblab/website/index.md

 ## News
 1. Shreyas was selected for a flash talk presentation at the [EMBO workshop 2025](https://www.embl.org/about/info/course-and-conference-office/events/iss25-01/).
 2. Kartik and Shruthi obtained travel awards from the Biophysical Society to attend the [Annual Meeting 2025](https://www.biophysics.org/2025meeting/general-info).
-3.Our desmosome study was featured in the cover of Protein Science [Jan 2025 issue](https://onlinelibrary.wiley.com/toc/1469896x/current).
+3. Our desmosome study was featured in the cover of Protein Science [Jan 2025 issue](https://onlinelibrary.wiley.com/toc/1469896x/current).
 <br>

 ## Join us!